zeen101/leaky-paywall/readme.txt

 * Like IssueM, Leaky Paywall is GPL

 == Changelog ==
+= 1.1.7 =
+* Fixed bug causing some sites to not register logged in users
+* Fixed empty/isset bug

 = 1.1.6 =
 * Major login redux/bug fix
 * Added ability to restricted PDF downloads to subscribers